 - Candice Strongwater

 Due to the extraordinary circumstances of the COVID-19 health crisis, schools around the world have experienced a rapid and strenuous transition from in-person education to remote learning.
-In the US, enterprise tech corporations like Google and Zoom have become key collaborators in the questionable effort to optimize videoconferencing as a mass teaching and learning solution.
-Like the US Department of Defense, the US Department of Education has historically relied on telepresence models during acute national crises.
-These remote transmission systems, which encompass software, hardware, and educational theory, are part of a pedagogical legacy used to shape and enhance communication, perception, and cognition.
-As today’s education sector increasingly and unevenly assimilates “users” into an online learning environment, it is crucial to reflect on the histories, protocols, and networks of an educational system directed by corporate technological efficiency.
+In the U.S., enterprise technology corporations like Google and Zoom have become key collaborators in the questionable effort to optimize videoconferencing as a mass teaching and learning solution.
+Like the U.S. Department of Defense, the U.S. Department of Education has long relied on telepresence models during national crises.